hardcodes/svcpasswdgen/README.md

 Those are concatenated and a sha512 sum is build over the string representation of this value.

-The password results from the prefix the `--length` characters of the sha512 sum and the suffix.
-The prefix and suffix do not add any security, they simply help to satisfy password rules that need extra special characters.
+The password results from the prefix the `--length` characters of the final sha512 sum and the suffix.
+The prefix and suffix do not add any security!
+How could they, beeing the same on each machine and account?
+They simply help to satisfy password rules that need extra special characters.

+**HINT**: The longer the resulting password, the better.
+But if you must enter it somewhere manually, there will be a trade-off between security and convenience.

 The same can be done in a Unix shell: